 If you have diabetes and are experiencing poor circulation, it is imperative to call your doctor.
 Addressing problems early on can help prevent further cardiovascular problems and amputations.

-For more information about how to improve blood circulation, call MINT today or book an appointment online.
+For more information about how to improve blood circulation, call MINT today or book an appointment online at one of our 5 clinics, including the latest addition in Chicago, IL.